 - Evidence of five years of legal residency in Portugal

-Once your citizenship is approved, applying for the passport is straightforward.
+Once your citizenship is approved, applying for the Portugal passport is straightforward.
 You simply submit the passport application form along with your Cartão de Cidadão (Citizen Card).

 Get In Touch With Us